Blog

 • Photophobia

-Oxygen therapy may reduce these symptoms by stimulating regrowth and the brain’s healing response.
+Further, oxygen therapy may reduce these symptoms by stimulating regrowth and the brain’s healing response.

 Let’s take a closer look at the healing response that HBOT triggers:

-Increased Oxygen Supply
+1. Increased Oxygen Delivery

 With TBI, the heightened oxygen levels generated by HBOT may stimulate cellular recovery.
 This, in turn, triggers a natural healing response.